 States were asked to estimate state expenditures for two categories of enforcement activities and five types of programs targeted to youth, parents, and caregivers.
-The largest expenditure category is for community-based programs, followed by K-12 programs.
-The median of expenditures for programs targeted to youth, parents, and caregivers (\$98,000) is 23 times that for all enforcement activities (median = \$4,336), and the total dollar amount expended for these nonenforcement programs (approximately \$120.3 million) is 21 times the total dollar amount spent on enforcement (approximately \$5.8 million).

-Data reporting was incomplete, with response rates ranging from 33 to 76 percent (median = 58 percent) across the five expenditure categories for programs targeting youth, parents, and caregivers.
+Responses indicate that the largest expenditure category is for community-based programs, followed by K-12 programs.
+The median of expenditures for programs targeted to youth, parents, and caregivers (134,206) is twice that for all enforcement activities (median = \$59,607), and the total dollar amount expended for these non-enforcement programs (\$148,033,549) is 16 times the total dollar amount spent on enforcement (\$9,322,436).
+Data reporting was incomplete, with response rates ranging from 27 percent to 82 percent (median = 61 percent) across the five expenditure categories for programs targeting youth, parents, and caregivers.
 Thus, these results must be viewed with some caution.
 However, these data may be difficult for states to assemble, given multiple funding streams and asynchronous fiscal years, among other issues.

-It should be noted that the total dollar amount reported in the state survey, whether for enforcement or other programs, reflects only funds from the state's budget, and represents only a relatively small portion of total state spending on substance use prevention.
-Each state receives substantial federal funding (through block grants and other sources) that is used for underage drinking prevention and treatment and as well as substance abuse prevention generally.
-Each of the 51 State Reports includes a pie chart showing sources of funds spent by the state on substance abuse prevention and treatment.
+It should be noted that the total dollar amount reported in the state survey-for enforcement or other programs-reflects only funds from the state's budget and represents only a relatively small portion of total state spending on substance use prevention.
+Each state receives substantial federal funding (through block grants and other sources) that is used for underage drinking prevention and treatment and as well as substance misuse prevention generally.
+Each of the 51 State Reports includes a pie chart showing sources of funds spent by the state on substance misuse prevention and treatment.

-Comparison of Enforcement Data: 2011-2017
+Comparison of Enforcement Data: 2011-19

-During the 7 years that the STOP Act State Survey has been implemented, states varied greatly in their completion of datasets for all years.
-Fewer than half of the states provided information in all 7 years for all of the enforcement data categories selected for comparison.
+The STOP Act State Survey has been implemented for 9 years (2011-19), and during that 9-year period, states have varied greatly in their completion of datasets.
+Fewer than half of the states provided information in all 9 years for all of the enforcement data categories selected for comparison.

-Forty-nine percent of the states provided state compliance check data for all 7 years.
-Fifty-six percent of the states that reported data for all 7 years reported an increased number of compliance checks between 2011 and 2017.
-Only 6 percent of the states reported on local compliance checks and 4 percent on state expenditures for compliance checks in all 7 years.
-In all penalty categories, greater percentages of the states reported reduced use of these penalties between 2011 and 2017 than reported increased use.
+Forty-five percent of the states provided state compliance check data for all 9 years.
+Sixty-one percent of the states that reported data for all 9 years reported an increased number of compliance checks between 2011 and 2019.
+Only 4 percent of the states reported on local compliance checks and only 2 percent on state expenditures for compliance checks in all 9 years.